Mohammad092k/CryptoTrack/README.md

    - Pagination: Implements pagination for easy navigation through multiple pages of data.

-   - Currency Conversion: Enables users to change the currency in which coin prices are displayed.
+   - Currency Conversion: Enables users to change the currency in which coin prices are displayed by using INTL Number Format API.

 # Contributing
 We welcome contributions!
 To contribute, follow these steps: